protohuf/dod-campaign/README.md

 ## Importing Playlists:
 * Create an empty Playlist with a temporary name and close the playlist dialogue
 * Right click the new playlist and select import data
-* Navigate to your downloaded DoDCampaign folder, select: common -> playlists and select the first playlist
+* Navigate to your downloaded DoDCampaign -> common -> playlists folder and select a playlist (.json format)

 Repeat this procedure for all playlist lists in the common -> playlists folder